Oldranda1414/nix-config/README.md

 KEEP IN MIND THAT RUNNING THIS CONFIGURATION AS IS WILL SETUP YOUR SYSTEM TO MY CONFIGURATION, INCLUDING ALL MY USERS AND ACCOUNTS

-To setup my configuration on a new NixOS installation:
+To setup my configuration on a NEW NixOS installation:

 `curl -L raw.githubusercontent.com/Oldranda1414/nix-config/main/install.sh | sudo bash`